OfficeDev/office-js-docs-pr/docs/develop/initialize-add-in.md

 >
 > For information about the differences in these techniques, see [Major differences between Office.initialize and Office.onReady()](#major-differences-between-officeinitialize-and-officeonready).

-For more details about the sequence of events when an add-in is initialized, see [Loading the DOM and Configure your Office Add-in to use a shared runtime environment](loading-the-dom-and-Configure your Office Add-in to use a shared runtime-environment.md).
+For more details about the sequence of events when an add-in is initialized, see [Loading the DOM and runtime environment](loading-the-dom-and-runtime-environment.md).

 ## Initialize with Office.onReady()